GIA report of an internally flawless diamond with multiple comments.

 In nature, the graining forms throughout the entire plank of wood!
-See image on right.
+See image below.
 Likewise in diamonds, it is common for them to have grain lines that CANNOT be removed even by polishing.

-Sometimes, the graining can occur from the surface right into the stone.
-In such scenarios, no amount of polishing will remove this ‘flaw’.
+Sometimes, the graining can occur from the surface and extend right into the stone.
+In such scenarios, no amount of polishing will remove the ‘flaw’.
 It doesn’t make sense for the cutter to continue polishing the rough stone in a futile attempt to remove surface graining.
-It will still be there like a fingerprint that can’t be removed.

-The bottomline is, this comment has no effect on the outward beauty of the stone.
+The bottomline is, this comment has no effect on the outward beauty of the diamond and it is definitely not an issue.
 Don’t worry about it!